syslock/sozphobine/readme.md

 or less must understand the IRC specifications.
 They are available [here](http://www.irchelp.org/irchelp/rfc/).

-This is a work in progress port from Python 2 to Python 3.
+This is a port from Python 2 to Python 3 forked from irclib 0.4.8.

 ## Development

 * fixed the handling and raising of exceptions
-* encoded strings to UTF-8
+* fixed print functions
+* messages default to UTF-8, but can be changed to whatever
 * switched to new string.format() syntax

 ## I WANT YOU